JHG777000/Vortex/README.md

 A C Dictionary type implementation.

-—RKArgs—
+—VortexArgs—

 Allows for dynamically typed variadic functions in C.

-—RKMath—
+—VortexMath—

-RKMath, a n-dimensional vector math library designed to take advantage of auto-vectorization.
+A n-dimensional vector math library designed to take advantage of auto-vectorization.

 Xor based PRNG.

-—RKTasks—
+—VortexTasks—

-RKTasks, a thread pool library.
+A thread pool library.
 Uses tinycthread as a backend.

-—Possible Future Features:

-—More advanced scheduling, possibly adding a priority system.

-—More advanced thread creation algorithm allowing for the dynamic adjustment of the number of threads during runtime.

 Uses: